Pageboy/pageboy.github.io/_posts/2021-02-17-consolidating-or-keeping-it-all-together.md

 ## The details

-OK, so I'll keep [publisha.github.io](publisha.github.io) for the long form articles about eBook, InDesign and web work, but one off blog posts will be here.
+OK, so I'll keep ~~[publisha.github.io](publisha.github.io)~~ (now changed to [www.publisha.org)](https://www.publisha.org) for the long form articles about eBook, InDesign and web work, but one off blog posts will be here.
 A dolly mixture of posts about HTML, My boat, travels, activities and so on.

 ### All these channels are too much for any human.